A Projection-Based K-space Transformer Network for Undersampled Radial MRI Reconstruction with Limited Training Subjects: Introduction

-Inspired by the recent development of the Transformer network for handling long-range dependencies in sequence transduction tasks, we propose to use a projection-based k-space Transformer network to predict unacquired radial spokes from acquired ones.
+Inspired by the recent development of the Transformer network for handling long-range dependencies in sequence transduction tasks, we propose to use a projection-based k-space Transformer network to predict unacquired radial spokes from the acquired data.
 The Transformer network \cite{vaswani2017attention} has outperformed recurrent and convolutional neural networks in language translation \cite{vaswani2017attention}, image generation \cite{parmar2018image} and image classification \cite{dosovitskiy2020image}.
-Previous works on vision Transformers proposed to crop the image and reshape the image patches to sequential vectors where each vector is a token.
-However, cropping and reshaping the image will cut off the global streaking artifact and make the network less effective at removing streaking artifacts.
+Previous works on vision Transformers proposed to crop the image and reshape the image patches to sequential vectors where each vector is a token \cite{dosovitskiy2020image}.
+However, cropping and reshaping the image will cut off the global streaking artifacts and make the network less effective at removing them.

 Similar to the radial GRAPPA work \cite{seiberlich2011improved}, we aim to fill the missing radial spokes using the information from acquired ones.
 However, radial GRAPPA used local reconstruction kernels and a k-space center calibration region to utilize the multi-coil information.
 It cannot utilize the global k-space information and only works with radial spokes that are separated by the same angle.
 We propose to rearrange the radial k-space to sequential data based on the chronological order of acquisition and use the attention mechanism to learn the dependencies between the radial spokes.